AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end Array_Util;

 The loop invariant now allows verifying that no runtime error can occur in the loop's body (property INSIDE seen in section :ref:`Loop Invariants`).
-Unfortunately, GNATprove will fail to verify that the invariant stays valid after the first iteration of the loop (property PRESERVE).
-Indeed, knowing that ``J`` is in ``B'Range`` in a given iteration is not enough to show that it will remain so in the next iteration.
+Unfortunately, GNATprove fails to verify that the invariant stays valid after the first iteration of the loop (property PRESERVE).
+Indeed, knowing that ``J`` is in ``B'Range`` in a given iteration isn't enough to prove it'll remain so in the next iteration.
 We need a more precise invariant, linking ``J`` to the value of the loop index ``I``, like :ada:`J = I - A'First + B'First`.

 Example #8
 ~~~~~~~~~~

-We now consider a version of ``Max_Array`` which takes arguments starting and
+We now consider a version of ``Max_Array`` which takes arguments that have
-ending at the same indexes.
-We want to prove that ``Max_Array`` returns an
+the same bounds.
+We want to prove that ``Max_Array`` returns an array of
-array of the maximum values between its arguments at each index.
+the maximum values of both its arguments at each index.

 .. code:: ada run_button
    :class: ada-run-expect-failure